Summarizing Stream Data for Memory-Constrained Online Continual Learning: Related Works

 With many efforts made on improving the replay training techniques, the information carried by the images inside the memory is often overlooked.
 GSS~\cite{aljundi2019gradient} selects samples with variant gradient direction to form the memory.
 Shim \textit{et al.} utilize the Shapley Value as the sample selection criterion~\cite{shim2021online}.
 In this work, we mainly focus on improving the informativeness of the memory, and propose to summarize the knowledge of the stream data into informative samples for more effective replay.

-\textbf{Dataset Distillation} aims to integrate the information from large-scale datasets into much smaller ones for reducing the storage and calculation burdens.
-Dataset distillation (DD) methods are roughly divided into two categories: meta learning methods~\cite{nguyen2020dataset,nguyen2021dataset,looefficient,wang2018dataset} and matching-based methods~\cite{cazenavette2022dataset,kim2022dataset,wang2022cafe,zhao2021dataset,zhao2023dataset}.
+\paragraph{Dataset Distillation} aims to integrate the information from large-scale datasets into much smaller ones for reducing the storage and calculation burdens.
+Dataset distillation (DD) methods are roughly divided into two categories: meta learning methods~\cite{nguyen2020dataset,nguyen2021dataset,looefficient,wang2018dataset}, matching-based methods~\cite{kim2022dataset,wang2022cafe,zhao2021dataset,zhao2023dataset,liu2023dream,lu2023can,du2023minimizing,liu2023slimmable} and generative methods~\cite{cazenavette2022dataset,wang2023dim,gu2023efficient}.
 By distilling the information from the whole dataset into several synthetic images, the informativeness of single sample is largely improved.
 Sangermano \textit{et al.} employs DD on CL to linearly combine the original images into a small set~\cite{sangermano2022sample}.
 However, the method is only eligible for datasets with simple image structures and similar backgrounds.
-Inspired by dataset distillation methods and the characteristics of online CL, we propose to summarize stream data by conducting metric matching between the summarized samples and real images.
+Inspired by dataset distillation methods and the properties of online CL, we propose to summarize stream data into more informative samples.